 TGbn editor: Please modify the body of subclause 37.13.1.3.1 (General) as follows (tracked changes):

-(#3257)A MAPC requesting AP may initiate a MAPC negotiation for one or more MAPC schemes by sending an individually addressed (#1399)MAPC Negotiation Request frame (see 9.6.7.66 (MAPC Negotiation Request frame format)) to a MAPC responding AP.
+(#3257)A MAPC requesting AP may initiate a MAPC negotiation for one or more MAPC schemes by sending an individually addressed (#1399)MAPC Negotiation Request frame (see 9.6.7.66 (MAPC Negotiation Request frame format)) to another AP.
 The MAPC Negotiation Request frame shall include a MAPC element including at least one Per-Scheme Profile subelement in the MAPC Schemes Info field.
 Additionally, the MAPC requesting AP shall not include the Per-Scheme Profile subelement for a specific MAPC scheme in the MAPC element (see Table 9-349f (MAPC Scheme Type field values)) if it has not indicated support for that MAPC scheme in the MAPC Capabilities field carried in the MAPC element (see Figure 9-aa10 (MAPC Capabilities field format)).
 If a Per-Scheme Profile subelement is included in the MAPC element, it shall carry the MAPC Scheme Request Set field including at least one MAPC Scheme Request field.

 NOTE—Each Per-Scheme Profile subelement of the MAPC Schemes Info field in a MAPC Negotiation Request frame carries request(s) for a specific MAPC scheme (see 9.4.2.aa3.2 (MAPC Schemes Info field)).

 (#3257)A MAPC responding AP that receives an individually addressed MAPC Negotiation Request frame from a MAPC requesting AP shall respond by sending an individually addressed (#1399)MAPC Negotiation Response frame to the MAPC requesting AP.
 The value of the Dialog Token field of the MAPC Negotiation Response frame (see Figure 9-aa23 (MAPC Negotiation Response frame format)) shall be set equal to the value of the Dialog Token field of the MAPC Negotiation Request frame (see Figure 9-aa22 (MAPC Negotiation Request frame format)).
 The Status Code field shall be set to SUCCESS if the MAPC responding AP accepts at least one of the requests carried in the received MAPC Negotiation Request frame.
 Otherwise, the MAPC responding AP shall set the corresponding Status field to indicate an appropriate rejection status code as per Table 9-80 (Status codes).
 The MAPC Negotiation Response frame shall include a MAPC element including one Per-Scheme Profile subelement in the MAPC Schemes Info field for each Per-Scheme Profile subelement included by the MAPC requesting AP in the MAPC Negotiation Request frame. (#1416)In the MAPC Negotiation Response frame, each Per-Scheme Profile subelement shall include a MAPC Scheme Request field with MAPC Operation Type field set to 3, 4, or 5 (see Table 9-349g (MAPC Operation Type field values)).
-If the MAPC Operation Type field is set to 3 or 4, the MAPC Request Parameter Set shall not be included.
-If the MAPC Operation Type field is set to 5, the MAPC Request Parameter Set shall be included.
-If the MAPC Operation Type field is set to 3, the MAPC responding AP accepts the request.
-If the MAPC Operation Type field is set to 4, the MAPC responding AP rejects the request.
-If the MAPC Operation Type field is set to 5, the MAPC responding AP rejects the request and indicates that the MAPC responding AP may accept a subsequent request with parameter values as those included by the MAPC responding AP in the MAPC Request Parameter Set.
+If the MAPC Operation Type field is set to 3 or 4, the MAPC Request Parameter Set field shall not be included.
+To accept a request, the MAPC Operation Type field shall be set to 3.
+To reject a request, the MAPC Operation Type field shall be set to 4.
+To reject a request and to indicate that the MAPC responding AP may accept a subsequent request with parameter values as those included by the MAPC responding AP in the MAPC Request Parameter Set, the MAPC Operation Type field shall be set to 5.

 After two APs establish a MAPC agreement, any of the two APs may initiate a MAPC negotiation as MAPC requesting AP to update or teardown the MAPC agreement.